ritterim/rimdev-blog/_posts/2023-02-27-generating-your-own-fonts-with-fantasicon.md

 ```
 Fontasticon has a great [Readme](https://github.com/tancredi/fantasticon#readme) and [Discord channel](https://discord.gg/BXAY3Kc3mp).
 I couldn't have done this without BOTH of them!

 A big issue we faced was adding new icons - we would overwrite previous values making the use of `:before` and `:after` impossible.
-Enter `codepoints`; But how did they really work?
+Enter `codepoints`; But how did they work?

-Let walk through our current config file `.fantasticonrc.js` to see how it all comes together.
+Let's walk through our current config file `.fantasticonrc.js` to see how it all comes together.
 We use [Vite](https://vitejs.dev/) to generate Platform UI (with icons) and a stand-alone Platform-icons repo.

 ```js
 module.exports = {